stacksgov/sips/sips/sip-16/sip-016-token-metadata.md

 The schema of the resolvable URI is not specified and should be a well-known schema like `https`, `ar`, `ipfs`, `sia`.
 A `data` URI is also valid, however, the length is limited by this SIP.

-If a metadata uri function expects a parameter of type `uint` that identifies a token and the resulting strings contains `{id}`, then the `{id}` part must be replaced by the identifier in decimal format given in the function call.
+If a metadata URI function expects a parameter of type `uint` that identifies a token and the resulting strings contains `{id}`, then the `{id}` part must be replaced by the identifier in decimal format given in the function call.

 The resolved data of the URI must be a JSON blob.

 ## JSON scheme of Metadata

-The JSON blob resolved through the uri must follow the following JSON schema.
+The JSON blob resolved through the URI must follow the following JSON schema.

 If metadata were retrieved by a function call containing a token identifier and the string `{id}` exists in any JSON value, it MUST be replaced with the actual token id in decimal format, by all client software that follows this standard.